shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-publisher-guide.md

 ---
-title : Microsoft Monetize -  Deal Sync with DV360 (Publisher Guide) description : Learn all about Xandr's integration with the Display Video 360 (DV360) Seller API. ms.date: 10/28/2023
+title : Microsoft Monetize -  Publisher Guide for Deal Sync with DV360 description : Learn all about Xandr's integration with the Display Video 360 (DV360) Seller API. ms.date: 10/28/2023
 ---

-# Microsoft Monetize -  Deal sync with DV360 (Publisher guide)
+# Microsoft Monetize -  Publisher guide for deal sync with DV360

 > [!NOTE]
 > This feature is in **Closed Beta**.
 It is only available to select clients.
 Please consult your Account Manager if you'd like to be added to the beta test.